-Boscov's Travel, with nearly 20 locations in Boscov stores and on the Web, specializes in leisure and business travel, and offers customized travel arrangements for groups, conventions, and meetings.
+Boscov's Travel, with nearly 20 locations in Boscov's stores and on the Web, specializes in leisure and business travel, and offers customized travel arrangements for groups, conventions, and meetings.

-With $1.2 billion in annual sales, Boscov's, along with Belk and Dillard's, is one of the largest family-owned department store chains in the US.
+With $1.2 billion in annual sales, Boscov's, along with Belk and Dillard's, is one of the nation's largest family-owned department store chains.

-The regional department store operator is back in growth mode after shrinking from 50 stores to about 40 following an ill-timed expansion coupled with the deep recession.
-Now, with the aid of technology, the retailer is opening new stores in existing and new markets.
-A streamlined distribution process featuring automated high-speed sorting, scanning and control systems, and additional dock doors has reduced the need for more warehouse space.
-The chain has cut distribution costs by nearly 10%, while increasing throughput by 25% with no additional headcount.
+The regional department store operator is back in growth mode after shrinking its portfolio of 50 stores to about 40 following an ill-timed expansion coupled with the deep recession.
+Now, with the aid of technology, the retailer is opening new stores in existing and new markets, such as Ohio in 2013.
+A streamlined distribution process that features automated high-speed sorting, scanning and control systems, and additional dock doors has reduced the need for more warehouse space.

 Founded by Solomon Boscov in 1911, Boscov's Department Store is owned by an investor group led by chairman and CEO Albert Boscov, which purchased the business out of bankruptcy in 2009.